 Resident Member: Currently enrolled in an approved pediatric residency program.

-Chapter Affiliate: Pediatricians or health care providers such as family physicians or dentists who wish to be Chapter members and are not members of AAP nationally.
+Chapter Affiliate: Pediatricians or health care providers such as family physicians, dentists or naturopathic physicians who wish to be Chapter members and are not members of AAP nationally.

 Chapter Affiliate Allied Health: Physician assistants, nurse practitioners, nurses or other health care providers who work in pediatrics but are not physicians or dentists.